WebReflection/sqlite-worker/README.md

 Both `init([options])` and `SQLiteWorker([options])` optionally accept a configuration/options object with the following fields:

   * **name**: the persistent database name.
 By default it's the *string* `'sqlite-worker'`
   * **dist**: the folder, as *string*, containing [all distribution files of this module](./dist/).
-This is resolved automatically on pages that are not workers, but it must be provided within workers.
+This is resolved automatically on pages that are not workers, but it must be provided within workers when `importScripts` is used instead.
   * **database**: an initial SQLite database, as `Uint8Array` instance.
 This is used only the very first time, and it fallbacks to `new Uint8Array(0)`.
   * **timeout**: minimum interval, in milliseconds, between saves, to make storing, and exporting, the database, less greedy.
 By default it's the *number* `250`.